jacoscaz/taskparser/README.md

   -c COLUMNS, --columns COLUMNS
-                        override detected terminal width (in character columns) -v, --version         show program's version number and exit --today               generate a new today file at the given path --title TITLE         title for the new today file
+                        override detected terminal width (in character columns) -v, --version         show program's version number and exit
 ```

 ## Tags